bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 chmod -R 0775 uploads
 ```

-And now run all the tests to see if all is doing ok:
+And now run all the tests to see if all is doing OK (optional):
 ```
 $ make test
 ```

-If you want to test the instalation, run this command:
+If you want to test the instalation, run this command (optional):

 ```
 $ make runserver